Articunatu/Social-Media/README.md

 ## Technical Details

-The backend project is divided into 1 web API (Presenration) and 3 class libaries: Domain, Infrastructure and Application.
+The backend project is divided into 1 web API (Presentation) and 3 class libaries: Domain, Infrastructure and Application.
 Also  <br/>
 There also a separate test folder which contain both unit and architechture tests.

 ### Database